FirehoseWeekend/install-guide/mac.md

  rails -v
 ```

 FYI: Rails 4.0 is the latest version of Rails, which changed a few things on how a project is run.
-Since a lot more online help is available for Rails previous verion (3.2.13), we're going to use that version of Rails.
+Since a lot more online help is available for Rails previous version (3.2.13), we're going to use that version of Rails.
 Doing so will help you a lot when building any application after this weekend...especially if you're troubleshooting error messages (believe me I've been there).

 Let's get you set-up with Rails 3.2.13.

 Install a new default gemset so that you can use the Rails 3.2.13 version instead of Rails 4.0

 ```
-rvm gemset create Ruby1.9_Rails3.2.13
+rvm gemset create Ruby2.0_Rails3.2.13
 ```
 ```
-rvm gemset use Ruby1.9_Rails3.2.13
+rvm gemset use Ruby2.0_Rails3.2.13
 ```

 Add the gems with: